Picolab/TicTacToe/README.md

 ![Choosing the channel](https://picolab.github.io/TicTacToe/images/Step5a.png)

 Click on the checkbox to open up the tests for the ruleset.
+Click on the "ui_url" link.

 ![Selecting the ruleset](https://picolab.github.io/TicTacToe/images/Step5b.png)

-Click on the "ui_url" link.
+A URL is provided as a result.

 ![Highlighting the provided URL](https://picolab.github.io/TicTacToe/images/Step5c.png)